- How to Write a French Resume (With Template)

 - Formation — Education

-If you don’t have much work experience and need to fill up your French CV with other job-relevant information, here are some additional sections to add to show off your qualifications and personality:
+If you have minimal work experience and need to fill your French CV with other job-relevant information, here are some additional sections to add to show your qualifications and personality:

 - Certifications – Certifications